tbconroy/tbconroy.github.io/_posts/2019-01-02-implementing-a-priority-queue-using-heapsort-in-ruby.md

 8   1
 ```

-The last rightmost node is removed:
+Then the last right-most node is removed:

 ```
     9